 Resources for parents/carers

-The National Referral Mechanism (NRM) 'a guide for parents' - the NRM is a framework for identifying victims of human trafficking and Modern Slavery
+The National Referral Mechanism (NRM) 'a guide for parents'this external link will open in a new window - the NRM is a framework for identifying victims of human trafficking and Modern Slavery

 Useful links

 The Home Office has published a guidance on modern slavery to help public sector workers who may not routinely come across modern slavery to recognise the signs and respond appropriately.
 The guide includes information on: legislation; the types of modern slavery; victims; and signs to look out for.
-Modern Slavery Guidance
+Modern Slavery Guidancethis external link will open in a new window

-The Helen Bamber Foundation has published 'The Trauma-Informed Code of Conduct' for all Professionals working with survivors of Human Trafficking and Slavery
+The Helen Bamber Foundation has published 'The Trauma-Informed Code of Conduct'this external link will open in a new window for all Professionals working with survivors of Human Trafficking and Slavery